Signs and Symptoms of Eye Infections Q&A

 The eyes seem like simple organs, but they are made up of nerves, blood vessels, and other parts that need to work properly for you to see.
 It is possible for these organs to become infected with bacteria, fungi, or viruses.
 If you have any of the symptoms of eye infection or other eye problems, visit our urgent care center.
 One of our friendly medical professionals will examine you and determine the best course of action.

 Eye infections can cause a wide range of symptoms, so pay attention to anything that seems unusual for you.
-The most common sign of an eye infection is pain.
-The pain can be intense or mild, and it can either come and go or be dull but constant.
-Also, pain is often aggravated by certain things, such as bright lights, touch or wind.
-You may also experience frequent tearing and visual disturbances, or evidence of an infection could turn up during test such as DOT physicals.
-If you experience any of these symptoms, visit our urgent care center immediately.
+The most common sign of eye infection is pain.
+The pain can be intense or mild, either coming and going or dull but constant.
+Also, pain is often aggravated by certain things, such as bright lights, touch, or wind.
+You may also experience frequent tearing and visual disturbances, or evidence of infection could turn up during tests such as DOT physicals.
+If you experience any of these symptoms, visit Physicians Now Urgent and Walk-In Clinic immediately.
 Untreated eye infections can lead to permanent vision loss, so time is of the essence.

-Another common sign of an eye infection is a feeling of “fullness” in the eye, as if something is putting pressure on it.
-Some people experience “foreign body sensation” or the feeling that something is caught in your eye, like a dust particle.
+Another common sign of eye infection is a feeling of “fullness” in the eye as if something is putting pressure on it.
+Some people experience “foreign body sensation” or the feeling that something is caught in their eye, like a dust particle.

 Other signs that could indicate an infection:

-If you are unsure whether you need to see a provider, pay attention at your symptoms.
+If you are unsure whether you need to see a provider, pay attention to your symptoms.
 Pain combined with any other serious complaint, such as vision problems or discharge, merits a call to your provider.
-Our providers at Physicians Now Urgent Care Center in Rockville, MD can evaluate your problem and then help you by prescribing the right course of treatment for your symptoms.
+Our providers at Physicians Now Urgent Care and Walk-In Clinic in Rockville, MD can evaluate your problem and then help you by prescribing the right course of treatment for your symptoms.

-Before your provider can recommend treatment, he will need to determine the cause of your eye infection.
+Before your provider can recommend treatment, he must determine the cause of your eye infection.
 A common cause of eye infections is conjunctivitis, also known as pink eye.
 Often seen in children, pink eye can also affect adults and is highly contagious.

 Another common type of infection is viral keratitis, caused by the Herpes simplex virus.
 You could also have sustained a minor injury to the eye, which could cause swelling and discomfort.